When to visit the vet?

 The cornea is the clear, outer layer of the eye that focuses light and allows the dog to see clearly.
 It consists of several layers: the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
 Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions., Bowman’s membrane, the stroma, Descemet’s membrane, and the endothelium.
 The health of these layers is crucial for maintaining the clarity and functionality of the eye.

-Non-ulcerative keratitis is characterized by the inflammation of these corneal layers, with the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
-Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions. remaining intact.
-The inflammation can be triggered by various factors, including immunological reactions, physical stimuli, and genetic predispositions.
+Non-ulcerative keratitis is characterized by inflammation of these corneal layers, while the epitheliumEpithelium is a type of tissue that lines the surfaces of the body, as well as internal cavities and ducts.
+Epithelial tissue serves as a protective barrier, is involved in secretion, and can have sensory functions. remains intact.
+The inflammation can be triggered by various factors, including immune responses, physical irritation, and genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..

 Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. also plays a significant role, as certain dog breeds, such as the German Shepherd, Dachshund, and Cocker Spaniel, are more commonly affected.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. also plays a key role, as certain dog breeds, such as the German Shepherd, Dachshund, and Cocker Spaniel, are more commonly affected.
 In these breeds, the disease can be triggered by hereditary factors or an abnormal immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
 It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..

 Symptoms